chrishrb/gx.nvim/README.md

       handler_options = {
-        search_engine = "google", -- you can select between google, bing, duckduckgo, and ecosia search_engine = "https://search.brave.com/search?q=", -- or you can pass in a custom search engine },
+        search_engine = "google", -- you can select between google, bing, duckduckgo, and ecosia search_engine = "https://search.brave.com/search?q=", -- or you can pass in a custom search engine select_for_search = false, -- if your cursor is e.g. on a link, the pattern for the link AND for the word will always match.
+This disables this behaviour for default so that the link is opened without the select option for the word AND link
+      },
     } end,
   },